 Even if online shopping isn’t really your thing, it’s the time of year when many people turn to the internet for some serious help from the new “North Pole.”
-The web is a great way to stay out of the mall, out of long lines, and happily shopping away in your slippers.
+The web is a great way to stay out of the mall.
+No long lines and you can happily shop away in your slippers.
 Better yet, the presents you buy are delivered right to your door—if not straight down your chimney by Old St. Nick.

 So yes, I’m all for online shopping.
 Except for one serious issue: the power of invasive marketing to get us to buy more—and spend more—than we should.
 In my opinion, intuitive, online marketing is kicking the asses of American consumers, and most people don’t even realize it.

 Here’s why it matters:

 When it comes to managing your life savings, one of the biggest success factors is slowing your spending.
 Making conscious, conscientious decisions about every purchase you make can have a major impact on your finances. but keeping a lid on spending can be a challenge—especially when we’re constantly inundated with marketing that is designed to lead us away from those conscious, conscientious decisions.

 If you search Google for “best deal on tires”—and you actually need tires—those ads popping up on Facebook for the next week may very well lead you to a great deal at a local tire store.
 But what if you find yourself dreaming about a brand new red Corvette?
 You don’t need it, but if Santa was feeling extra generous, it may be right up there on your wish list.
 So you do a quick search just to feed your fantasy.
 And then, day after day, that beauty keeps showing up everywhere you look!
 Facebook.
 Google.
 Yahoo!
 (Paid advertising is, after all, what keeps most of the internet free.
 The ads are the price we pay, just like the ads on good old network television.)